Skip to contents

 kmer_length

-a vector of kmer lengths to screen in order to find the best seed motif.
+Vector of kmer lengths to try in the seed screen.

 max_cands